 In recent years, the delivery industry has taken off in ways we might not have foreseen.
 With the rise in online shopping and pandemics, coupled with demand for locally produced goods and fast delivery, there has never been as much being delivered as there is now.

-Whether you’ve spent time in a larger courier business as a driver and now want to start your own business, or you want to change industry entirely to take advantage of the boom in last-mile logistics, this guide will provide you with some of the key information you need to get started.
+Whether you’ve spent time in a larger courier business as a driver and now want to learn how to start a courier business or you want to change industry entirely to take advantage of the boom in last-mile logistics, this guide will provide you with some of the key information you need to get started.

 We’ll take a look at some key considerations for you before you invest in getting a business off the ground.
-Finally, we'll take a look at some essentials in terms of resources that you’ll need to get right from the outset if you're to embark on the journey.
+Finally, we'll take a look at some essentials in terms of resources that you’ll need to get right from the outset if you're to embark on the journey of setting up a successful courier business.

 What is a courier business?